-Submit Standard Offer Program claims to us monthly as soon as possible after the last trading day of the month.
+Submit Standard Offer Program claims to us monthly as soon as possible after the last trading day of the month and no later than the fourth business day after the last trading day of the month.
 This submission is made using the settlement form "Renewable Energy Standard Offer Program" available within Online IESO.
 We process this information as a manual line item so that the settlement statements for the last trading day of the month and monthly invoices indicates a charge type 1410 "Renewable Energy Standard Offer Program Settlement Amount" with the category noted in the comment field.
 If any changes are required to the amounts submitted during the preliminary submission period, final adjustments can be submitted during the 11th to 14th business day after the last trading day of the month.
 The adjustments will be reflected on the final settlement statement for the last trading day of the month.
 Furthermore, post final adjustments can be submitted through Online IESO for any previous settlement period.
 Any amount submitted as a post final adjustment will be settled on the preliminary settlement statement for the last trading day of the current settlement period.